ETF diagram

 Another advantage of diversification that ETFs offer is the possibility of exposure to different asset classes, sectors, or even countries.
 Some ETFs focus on specific sectors, such as technology or energy, allowing investors to concentrate on their areas of interest.
 Other ETFs may include stocks from various markets worldwide, giving investors the opportunity for global diversification.

-Each time you buy or sell shares in ETFs, you pay a one-time commission charged by the broker.
+Each time you buy or sell shares in ETFs, you pay the broker a one-time commission.
 The size of this fee depends on many factors, including the chosen trading platform.
 Importantly, you do not incur any additional fund management fees, which can be quite high for investment funds.

 Disadvantages